mfem/web/src/maxwell-notes.md

 conductor surrounded by some insulating material.
 The current density
 ${\bf J}$ may be non-zero inside the conductor but it should be identically zero outside of it.
-Assuming the computational mesh conforms to the surface of this conductor, an H(Div) field can can accurately represent such a current flow as long as the current at the surface of the conductor remains parallel to that surface.
+Assuming the computational mesh conforms to the surface of this conductor, an H(Div) field can accurately represent such a current flow as long as the current at the surface of the conductor remains parallel to that surface.
 In other words the current will not "leak" out of the conductor as long as the normal